 The role of the reviewer is to assist the Program Committee in assessing the quality of proposals submitted.
 Reviews do not wholly determine which proposals will be accepted or rejected, but rather provide expert information which the Program Committee uses in making its decisions.
 The second major role for reviewers is to provide helpful, constructive feedback to authors, which can strengthen both the quality of the conference and the collegiality and intellectual rigor of the digital humanities.

 A good review will suggest concrete ways in which the proposal may be strengthened.
-This feedback is important whether you are recommending that the submission be rejected or accepted.
+This feedback is important whether you are recommending that the paper or poster be rejected or accepted.
 If the former, it will enable the author to submit a stronger proposal next year (and may encourage and benefit a new member or a young scholar); if the latter, it will result in a stronger paper being presented.
-In either case, constructive criticism projects collegiality and an interest in others’ work.
+In either case, constructive criticism projects collegiality and an interest in others' work.

 Whatever you may think privately of the proposal or project, and whatever you may know (or think you know) about the author, it is essential that you be uncompromisingly professional and courteous in reviewing all submissions.
-Rudeness of any sort is destructive to the morale of the community and is absolutely unacceptable in a review.
+The rudeness of any sort is destructive to the morale of the community and is absolutely unacceptable in a review.
 Comments which are purely negative should be addressed solely to the program committee.